The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

 and $i\in \{1,2\}$.
-To analyze the outage event due to the third bound of the achievable rate region, we first approximate $I_{c_s}$ by another term which does not differ from it by more than a constant.
+To analyze the probability of the outage event due to the third bound of the achievable rate region we first approximate $I_{c_s}$ by another term which does not differ from it by more than a constant.
 Note that

-Since a constant independent of $\rho$, does not matter in the high SNR analysis, to compute $d_s^{\textrm{IML}}$ we can use $I_{c_s}'$ in place of $I_{c_s}$.
+Since a constant independent of $\rho$, does not matter in the high SNR analysis, to compute $d_s^{\textrm{IIML}}$ we can use $I_{c_s}'$ in place of $I_{c_s}$.
 Next, we write $I_{c_s}'$ in the following manner:

-where $\widetilde{H}_{11}=\left(I_{N_1}+\rho^\alpha H_{21}H_{21}^\dagger\right)^{-\frac{1}{2}}H_{11}$ and in step $(a)$, $p=\min\{M_2, N_1\}$, $q_1=\min\{M_1 N_1\}$.
+where $\widetilde{H}_{11}=\left(I_{N_1}+\rho^\alpha H_{21}H_{21}^\dagger\right)^{-\frac{1}{2}}H_{11}$ and in step $(a)$, $p=\min\{M_2, N_1\}$, $q_1=\min\{M_1,~ N_1\}$.
 Also, we have denoted the ordered non-zero (with probability $1$) eigenvalues of $W_1=H_{11}^{\dagger}\left(I_{N_1}+\rho_{21} H_{21}H_{21}^{\dagger}\right)^{-1}H_{11}$ and $W_2=H_{21}H_{21}^{\dagger}$ by $\mu_1\geq \cdots \geq \mu_{q_1}>0$ and $\lambda_1\geq \cdots \geq \lambda_{p} >0$, respectively.
 Now, using the transformations $\lambda_{i}=\rho^{-\upsilon_i}$, for $1\leq i\leq p$, $\mu_{j}=\rho^{-\beta_j}$, for $1\leq j\leq q_1$ in the above equation and substituting that in turn in equation \eqref{eq:def-outage-exponent-IML-decoder} we get

 To evaluate this expression we need to derive the joint distribution of $\vec{\beta}$ and $\vec{\upsilon}$.
 Note that, since $W_1$ and $W_2$ are mutually correlated and so are $\vec{\beta}$ and $\vec{\upsilon}$.
 As already stated earlier, in general characterizing the joint distribution of the eigenvalues of such mutually correlated random matrices is a hard problem.
-However, in what follows, we show that this distribution can be computed using Theorems 1 and 2 of \cite{DDF-DMT-Journal-IT}, which in turn facilitates the characterization of $d_s^{\textrm{IML}}(r_s)$. \begin{lemma} The negative SNR exponent of the outage event corresponding to the sum bound in \eqref{eq:IML-achievable-rate-region}, i.e., $d_{s,(M_1,N_1,M_2,N_2)}^{\textrm{IML}}(r_s)$, is equal to the minimum of the following objective function:
+However, in what follows, we show that this distribution can be computed using Theorems 1 and 2 of \cite{DDF-DMT-Journal-IT}, which in turn facilitates the characterization of $d_s^{\textrm{IIML}}(r_s)$. \begin{lemma} The diversity order of the probability of the outage event corresponding to the sum bound in \eqref{eq:IML-achievable-rate-region}, i.e., $d_{s,(M_1,N_1,M_2,N_2)}^{\textrm{IIML}}(r_s)$, is equal to the minimum of the following objective function:

 \end{lemma} \begin{proof} The proof is relegated to Appendix~\ref{pf:lem:IML-sum-optimization}. \end{proof}